-- IFA using Full-Information MML: Multiple group models are not permitted, but you can trick Mplus into doing it (e.g., here, by group): - VARIABLE: CLASSES=group(2); KNOWNCLASS = group (female=0 1); - ANALYSIS: TYPE = MIXTURE; ESTIMATOR = ML; ALGORITHM = INTEGRATION; - MODEL: %OVERALL% (... model for reference group listed here) %group#2% (... model for alternative group goes here) - IFA using Limited-Information WLSMV: Mplus does allow multiple group models, with a few useful other benefits - > Faster estimation if you have multiple factors/thetas (but assumes MCAR) - DIFFTEST does nested model comparisons for you (still going for "not worse") - > Can get modification indices (voo-doo) to troubleshoot non-invariance - > Can test differences in residual variances (in THETA parameterization) - In WLSMV, the same category responses must be observed for each group, otherwise you cannot test the item thresholds - > This is not the case in MML, in which you can estimate more thresholds in one group
+- IFA using Full-Information MML: Multiple group models are not permitted, but you can trick Mplus into doing it (e.g., here, by group): - VARIABLE: KNOWNCLASS = group (men=1, women=2); - ANALYSIS: TYPE = MIXTURE; - MODEL: %OVERALL% (... model for reference group listed here)

+%group#2% (... model for alternative group goes here)

+- IFA using Limited-Information WLSMV: Mplus does allow multiple group models, with a few useful other benefits - > Faster estimation if you have multiple factors/thetas - > DIFFTEST does nested model comparisons for you (still going for "not worse") - > Can get modification indices (voo-doo) to troubleshoot non-invariance - > Can test differences in residual variances (in THETA parameterization) - In either method, the same category responses must be observed for each group, otherwise you cannot test the item thresholds